s-vigneshwaran/Sustainable-Development-Goals-Classifier/README.md

 ### Web Application

 There is nothing much to the Web Application as it is initutive.
 You can access it [here](https://sdg-classifier.web.app/). `sdg-classifier.web.app`

+## Local Machine Script

+In order to facilitate processing of multiple PDFs at once, you could leverage the functionalities of the `sdg-script` tool.
+For more details, open the sub-directory and read the README.md

 ## How it works?